RyanHHS/Digital-Eletronics/README.md

 Introduction video, please watch https://youtu.be/OpgDh4S7FLo

-Project Code, please go to "Final_Code" file
+Project Code, please go to the File "Final_Code", inside the file you will find "sketch_apr24b" is the code for the project.

 Final Design: